abhinowo/hfSeries/README.md

 ## A Note on Display

-We believe that learning and creating should be enjoyable.
-Therefore, you'll find our README to be welcoming, not overly formal.
-My primary aim is to foster a sense of curiosity and collaboration.
+I believe that learning and creating should be enjoyable.
+Therefore, you'll find that my primary aim is to foster a sense of curiosity and collaboration.

 ## Let's Create Together